 Glancing up, she slumped down to where he was knelt over.

 "Christine, I love you" He sang, his voice crackly.
-Mag kissed the ring, returning it to his hand, and leaning over to kiss Erik's marred face.
-She stood silently and retreated.
+Mag kissed the ring, leaning over to kiss Erik's marred face.
+She fumbled with the ring in her hand

 And as the vengeful mob reached the shores of the underground lake, Raoul and I fled the Opera de Paris.
 Leaving the Phantom behind us... * Sarah remembered Christine telling her when they met.
 And to see her and Erik's story come alive it was just so sad.

 "You alone can make my song take flight!"
-He sang alone and defeated.
+He had thought he would be alone and defeated by this point.
+Even though Erik's story had already come and gone, even for this show something about the outcome being changed felt so good.
 "It's over now, the music of the night!"

 The audience applauded, the clapping emanating throughout the auditorium.